Joan Brosnan Walsh: Health and death

 Brosnan Walsh departed Fair City due to declining health as a result of her motor neurone disease (known as Lou Gehrig's disease or (ALS) in North America).
 The "hardest thing" was her loss of singing voice.

-She appeared on The Late Late Show with husband Willie Walsh, 23 January 2009, to discuss her condition, saying she discovered it whilst on holiday with her neighbour in South France in October 2007.
+She appeared on The Late Late Show with her husband Willie Walsh, on 23 January 2009, to discuss her condition, saying she discovered it whilst on holiday with her neighbour in South France in October 2007.
 She was then diagnosed the following Spring.

-Brosnan Walsh also spoke her character and time in Fair City:
+Brosnan Walsh also spoke about her character and time in Fair City:

 I loved the character of Mags, foil to Charlie's shenanigans and I particularly enjoyed her strong relationship with, for example, Dolores, Rita, Dermot and Jo.
 I really enjoyed playing her.

 She had painted since the 1970s but her illness forced her to revert from landscape painting to abstract painting.
 The audience presented her with a standing ovation at the end.
 In February 2009, she launched Rare Diseases Week.

-After Brosnan Walsh's death 20 December 2009 at age 71, the cast of Fair City released the following tribute: "She was warm and lovely in person, a consummate professional and a delight to work with.
+After Brosnan Walsh's death on 20 December 2009 at age 71, the cast of Fair City released the following tribute: "She was warm and lovely in person, a consummate professional and a delight to work with.
 A talented actress, singer and artist who bore her illness with incredible dignity, she will be very much missed around Carrigstown".

 Jane Gogan, RTÉ's drama recruiter, said "She has been at the heart of Fair City for the last 20 years and was without doubt one of its most popular characters.
 She was also one of the most warmly regarded colleagues in RTÉ and will be greatly missed by the Fair City cast and crew and all who worked with her in RTÉ, as well as her host of fans throughout the country".